kostaskougios/spi/sql/Benchmarks.md

     93.4 G   orc
     103.3 G  parquet

 We notice that the ORC format is the most compact (at least with the default settings).
-Ofcourse all formats can be configured to i.e. compress the data even more (by default the data are compressed) but for this test we'll use the default configured values.
+Of-course all formats can be configured to i.e. compress the data even more (by default the data are compressed) but for this test we'll use the default configured values.